John Wolff's Web Museum

 M3x7.
 Replace the clearing sleeve and handle stop plug.

-- Reinstall the carriage.
-From underneath, re-fit the carriage stop
+timing.
+From underneath, re-fit the carriage stop pin, and check

-pin, and check that the carriage locks securely at each end of its
+that the carriage locks securely at each end of its travel.
+Rotate

 - Fit the bottom cover and rubber feet.
 Satisfactory replacement feet